 The point about exploring your career options is to try learning about other areas of study and discipline beyond subjects you are passionate about.
 The National Center for Education Statistics report cites that in 2014, 28% of undergraduate students pursuing an associate’s degree abandoned their majors at least once to switch to a new one.

 Do you breeze through mathematics and sciences but find humanities and art challenging?
 Attending college and getting out of your comfort zone while at it—such as engaging in creative writing—can help develop your interdisciplinary breadth of knowledge.
 This can also open your eyes to other options for your major if you have not decided on one yet.
-Through this, you will become a well-rounded individual with a solid background on a variety of disciplines.
+Through this, you will become a well-rounded individual with a solid background in a variety of disciplines.

 Narrow Down Your Career Options

 After exploring your academic options and making a decision about your top major or majors, your next step is to discover and learn all about your career choices.
 Do you want to work in the field of marketing?
-Has being a medical doctor always been in your list?
+Has being a medical doctor always been on your list?
 Along with these questions come a gamut of other considerations as well, from the possible job descriptions and salaries to the skills you need to develop for your chosen occupation.

 Many colleges underscore the importance of professional development early on, preferably once students arrive on campus or before they formally start with their online learning journey.
 The search for job opportunities begins when you are still at school.
 Knowing what you want to do after graduation can prepare you for the challenges to come.
-That is why students are taught how to create professional materials like resume and cover letters.
+That is why students are taught how to create professional materials like resumes and cover letters.
 You will also be trained to do interviews.
 Narrowing down your career options is a great start.

 Choose Your Networks and Mentors Wisely